MetaMask/metamask-docs/snaps/concepts/keyring-api.md

 Dapp -->>- User: Done
 ```

-The flow starts when a dapp calls a [MetaMask JSON-RPC method](/wallet/reference/json-rpc-api), or
+The flow starts when a user or dapp initiates a [sign request](#supported-signing-methods).
-when the user initiates a funds transfer from MetaMask.
 At that point, MetaMask detects that this interaction is requested for an account controlled by the
 Keyring Snap.